 (Examples of each can be found on the MetLife/NASSP web site)

 Approved by the Pennsylvania Department of Education, the Eastern Principals’ Certification Program meets the PIL requirements.
 The Pennsylvania Inspired Leadership (PIL) Program is a statewide, standards-based continuing professional education program for school and system leaders.

 - The leader has the knowledge and skills to think and plan strategically, creating an organizational vision around personalized student success.

 - The leader has an understanding of standards-based systems theory and design and the ability to transfer that knowledge to the leader's job as the architect of standards-based reform in the school.

 - The leader has the ability to access and use appropriate data to inform decision-making at all levels of the system.

 The internship requirement is a total of 360 documented hours in their certification area.
-Although the hours may be compiled over the length of the certification program, they are mainly centered on three courses - EDU 591, The Principalship Internship (3 credits); EDU 589, Principal as Instructional Leader Internship (3 credits); and EDU 599 Leadership Models for Effective Education Internship: Leading data driven decision-making (3 credits).
+Starting Fall 2023, internship hours will be accumulated through four courses specific courses: EDU 587, Instructional Leadership and Supervision (3 credits, 60 hours); EDUC 591, The Principalship (3 credits, 60 hours) EDU 598, Principal as al Leader of Organizational Change (3 credits, 120 hours); and EDU 599 Leadership Models for Effective Education (3 credits, 120 hours).

 Where possible, Interns work with experienced leaders within their building/district.
-Hours must be accumulated and documented in the areas designated below.
+Hours should focus on the areas designated below.

 Generally, these hours are accumulated through attendance at administrative meetings (building, district, etc.), participation in administrative assignments and projects (scheduling, data analysis, reports, etc.); teacher observations (with an administrator).
 Evidence in the form of agendas, notes, etc. must be saved as part of the portfolio.
 Speak with the program administrator for suggestions.